Why Some Outfits Look Expensive Instantly on Brown Skin

 A simple dress in the perfect shade of teal will look more expensive on brown skin than a complicated outfit in muddy, muted tones.

 Clarity means pure, saturated color without greyness or dustiness.
 Brown skin typically has high natural chroma, which means it needs colors with equally high chroma to create balance.
+For a systematic approach to building outfits from your palette, see our flattering wardrobe guide.
+And for a full breakdown of which specific colors create this harmony by undertone, our complete guide to color analysis for brown skin covers the full picture.

 Muted colors create visual confusion.
 Clear colors create visual harmony.
 Harmony looks expensive.